MarioSantoscv/SO_121420_127560/README.md

 ## Known Issues
 - Cannot handle link resotoration.
 - Cannot delelte files with a name that is over 255 letters.
+- Restore fails when original directory is read-only — file not restored and error message displayed.

 ## References